How a Skyocean Trade Works

 1. A detailed, tamper-resistant record of the trade, stored in a shared decentralized knowledge graph.
 Customs, inspectors, freight forwarders, and banks each contribute signed evidence as the shipment progresses.

 2. A financial instrument that funds the shipment and pays out when the goods are delivered and the buyer has paid.
-Depending on the trade, this can be a regulated institutional trade finance agreement, a small on-chain pool open to retail participants, or a combination of both.
+Depending on the trade, this can be a regulated institutional trade finance agreement, a small dedicated pool open to retail participants, or a combination of both.

 The actors